gdiminin/HaSAPPy/docs/Tutorials/Compile_LoadModule.md

 ```

 The Table.py module collects user information according 3 parameters:

 1. Samples : which group you want to represent.
 If you selects ‘all’, all the group will be represented (following our example: Unselected, Condition_A, Condition_B).If instead you are providing a specific group name, pay attention to correctly report the group as indicated in section 7.
 2. Parameters: which parameter you want to represent for the selected groups among II, KI, Bias, bias_FW, bias_RV, Reads and Score (Outlier analysis).
 If you mark ‘all’, all available parameters for the indicated group will be presented.
 3. Data type: which information of the selected parameter you want to highlight.
 You can choose between:
   * ‘raw’: provides parameter values of all the replicates composing selected groups
   * ‘mean’: provides parameter values of the average of the replicates composing selected groups
   * ‘stdev’,’fold’ and ’ttest’: provides parameter information of the comparison of the analysed group respect to the reference.
 They will be skipped from the analysis if the group selected is the reference.

- the ‘all’ code will provide all the possible combination of Data type.
+ The ‘all’ code will provide all the possible combination of Data type.
 The Score parameter doesn’t take any Data type information.

 Using these 3 elements you can generate a selector and design your table format.
 The selector structure to provide is:
 ```